 - Hold on to food labels for prepared meals so that food-allergic guests can check the ingredient list.

 Part of being aware of life-threatening allergies is being prepared for the unexpected.
-If a guest ends up having a life-threatening reaction, it is essential to administer an epinephrine auto-injector immediately and call 911.
+If a guest has a life-threatening reaction, it is essential to administer epinephrine immediately and call 911.

-Accidental exposures happen, but by implementing these strategies, you can reduce the potential for accidental exposures and make all your guests feel welcome.
-They’ll know that you “get it” and support their needs, for which they will be thankful.
+Accidental exposures happen.
+But by implementing these strategies, you can reduce the potential for accidental exposures and make all your guests feel welcome.
+They’ll know you “get it” and support their needs, for which they will be thankful.

 How can I prevent latex allergy reactions during holiday parties?